 - Click here to learn how motion zones can be customized for each device via the Ring app.

 - You may be also interested in Ring Alarm system or Ring Smart Lighting.

 Ring Protection Plan

-If you have a Ring Protect Plus subscription, there is no limit to the number of devices at one location that are covered.
+If you have a Ring Protect subscription, there is no limit to the number of devices at one location that are covered.
 Add as many cameras and video doorbells as you need in and around your business for security and peace of mind.